SOLVE-NITK/vlab-phase4-mechanical/heat_transfer/exp-thermal-conductivity/round-template/experiment/experiment-name.md

-## THERMAL CONDUCTIVITY OF A METAL ROD
+## Thermal Conductivity of Insulating Material